Edwin Lankester: Career

 Apprenticed at first to a Mr. Ginney, a surgeon of Woodbridge, in 1832 he became Assistant to Thomas Spurgin of Saffron Walden.
 Spurgin raised £300 to enable Edwin to study medicine and science from 1834–7 at the new University College London.
 He attended lectures by John Lindley (botany) and Robert Edmund Grant (zoology) – to whose post Edwin's eldest son E. Ray Lankester succeeded in 1875.
 Grant had been one of Darwin's tutors at Edinburgh.
 Edwin's friends at UCL included William Jenner and William Benjamin Carpenter.

-Edwin could not afford a complete degree course, so qualified as MRCS and Licentiate of the Society of Apothecaries.
+Edwin could not afford a complete degree course, so he qualified as an MRCS and Licentiate of the Society of Apothecaries.
 In 1837 he moved to Doncaster to become resident medical attendant and science tutor to the Woods family of Campsall Hall, recommended by Lindley.
 The Woods family were "indifferent to religion and fervent Owenites" as he mentioned in a letter home.
 Robert Owen actually visited Campsall Hall, and Lankester described the event in his diary.

 In 1839 Lankester left the Woods and travelled to Heidelberg to take his M.D., which he got in six months.
 Back in London, he befriended Edward Forbes and Arthur Henfrey, the botanist.
 He practised medicine and wrote articles on botany, medicine and surgery for the Penny Cyclopaedia.
 He contributed to the Biographical Dictionary, and wrote for other journals.
 As time went by, he became ever more fully absorbed in natural history.

 In 1841 his study of sulphur bacteria (then the 'glairine of sulphurous waters') was noteworthy, as was his microscopic examination of drinking water.
 His book the Aquavivarium (1856) had a great vogue.
 He co-founded the important Quarterly Journal of Microscopical Science (QJMS) in 1853, and co-edited it with George Busk, and later with his son Ray.
 Half-hours with the microscope (1857) was a best-seller, reprinted until 1918.

 In 1845, botanist Lindl. named a genus of flowering plants from Tropical Africa, (belonging to the family Acanthaceae) as Lankesteria in his honour.

 In 1850 he was appointed professor of natural sciences at the newly founded New College London.
 He held this position until 1872.

 Edwin Lankester was President of the British Association for 25 years, and the founder of the Biological Section of the BA.
 He was present at the infamous Wilberforce-Huxley encounter in 1860.
 He was the first Secretary of the Ray Society, with his wife as Assistant Secretary.
 In 1845 he was President of the Royal Microscopical Society, and that same year he was elected a Fellow of the Royal Society.
 Twenty years later he became the first President of the Quekett Microscopical Club.

 In addition, Lankester also served as coroner for Central Middlesex, succeeding the first medically qualified coroner to take up the position, Dr Thomas Wakley, in 1862.
 Dr. Lankester, like his predecessor, contributed greatly to our knowledge on the social problem of infanticide in nineteenth century Britain by producing a series of 'statistically detailed Annual Reports' on the phenomenon.